darrylmendonez/geometry-formulas-npm-package/geometry-formulas/README.md

 ```

 ## License
-geometry-formulas is freely distributable under the terms of the [MIT license](https://opensource.org/licenses/MIT)
+geometry-formulas is freely distributable under the terms of the [ISC license](https://opensource.org/licenses/ISC)